Ōgi logo Ōgi

 Promoted Pawn

-A Promoted Pawn () moves in exactly the same way as a Promoted Silver General (): one square forward, backward, left, or right, or one square diagonally forward, but never diagonally backward.
+A Promoted Pawn () moves in the same manner as a Promoted Silver General (): one square forward, backward, left, or right, or diagonally forward, but never diagonally backward.

 Promotion

-A player's promotion zone consists of the three furthest ranks on the opponent's side of the board, that is, the ranks where the opponent's pieces are placed at the beginning of the game.
-When a piece enters this zone, moves within it, or leaves it as part of a move (but not when it is dropped), it may be promoted at the end of that move.
+A player's promotion zone consists of the last three ranks of the opponent's camp, that is, the ranks where the opponent's pieces are placed at the start of the game.
+When a piece enters this zone, moves within it, or exits it during a move (but not when it is dropped), it may be promoted at the end of that move.
 Promotion is indicated by flipping the piece to reveal the character on its promoted side.

-In some cases, however, promotion becomes mandatory: if a piece would reach a square from which it could no longer make any legal move on a later turn without being promoted, then it must be promoted.
+In some cases, however, promotion becomes mandatory: if a piece reaches a square from which it could no longer make any legal move on a subsequent turn without being promoted, it must then be promoted.

 Sente's promotion zone (in yellow)